Wiz-IO/platform-wizio/README.md

 * **Version: 1.0.0**
 * **Windows - for now**
 * Linux/Mac - later
-* RaspberryPI is a Linux - can support the board - later
+* Raspberry PI is a Linux - this platform can support the board - later

 ![Project](https://raw.githubusercontent.com/Wiz-IO/LIB/master/images//arduino-simulator.png)